okyanusxd/spacethelight/README.md

-# My personal website - nyde.live | Made by Just Nyde
+# My personal website - spacethelight.now.sh | Made by okyanusxd

 Hello!
 It is open source code for the website I made to promote myself.